Tempco's Mightyband™ Coil Heaters

 On Mightyband heaters where wire wound resistance coils are used, the tail end of the heater cable is usually unheated.
 Optional unheated or cooler tail sections are available on straight resistance wire heater designs.
 Consult Tempco with your specific requirements.

-The swaging and drawing process involved in manufacturing the heater cable for Mightyband heaters compacts the ceramic insulators that house the heating element and thermocouple wire into a solid mass, producing a rugged and durable heater cable, providing excellent thermal conductivity, dielectric strength and quick thermocouple response.
+The swaging and drawing process involved in manufacturing the heater cable for Mightyband heaters compacts the ceramic insulators that house the heating element and thermocouple wire into a solid mass, producing a rugged and durable heater cable, providing excellent thermal conductivity and dielectric strength and quick thermocouple response.

 The Temperature Sensor